 Frankincense Essential Oil

-Frankincense essential oil is rich in sesquiterpenes, which are molecular structures capable of traveling through the blood-brain barrier and have been shown to alleviate the adverse effects of anxiety.
+Frankincense essential oil is rich in sesquiterpenes.
+These are molecules capable of traveling through the blood-brain barrier and alleviate the effects of anxiety.
 According to the findings of a 2008 study testing a blend of frankincense, bergamot, and lavender, frankincense may help improve anxiety and pain in terminal cancer patients.8

 How to Use Frankincense Essential Oil for Anxiety and Stress